nhselect/step1-training/content/user-guide/learner/06-confirmation/managing-your-supervisors/index.md

 2. **Select the supervisor** that you would like to add from the list provided​ and select **Next**

-> If you cannot find your Educator / Manager or Assessor in the list, they will need to be given supervisor access by your Clinical Centre Manager.​
+> If you cannot find your Educator/Manager or Assessor in the list, they will need to be given supervisor access by your Clinical Centre Manager.​

 3. Select whether the person will act as an **Educator/Manager** or **Assessor** for your Step 1 proficiencies​ (read the descriptions provided on the platform page to decide which to select) and select **Next**

-> If the selected person has been promoted to the Assessor role only, do not select Educator / Manager​
+> If the selected person has been promoted to the Assessor role only, do not select Educator/Manager​

 ![](/img/l_self-assess-proficiencies_manage-supervisors_3.png)

 6. Review and select **Submit​**
 7. Your Supervisor will be added to your **Supervisor list​**

-* **Your Supervisor will receive an email notifying them** that you have added them as an Educator / Manager or Assessor​
+* **Your Supervisor will receive an email notifying them** that you have added them as an Educator/Manager or Assessor​

 ![](/img/l_self-assess-proficiencies_manage-supervisors_5.png)